SCOTT SIMON, HOST:

-BLANCHARD: I wanted to write a poem for my father's book.
+SERENA BLANCHARD: I wanted to write a poem for my father's book.
 I wanted to write an introduction.
-Apparently he was looking some form of dedication page.
-So I was tying my shoe one day and I came up with a poem, and I offered it to my father and to Stan.
-But I think dad can probably explain the rest from there.
+Apparently, he was looking for some form of dedication page.
+So I was tying my shoe one day, and I came up with a poem, and I offered it to my father and to Stan.
+But I think Dad can probably explain the rest from there.

-BLANCHARD: So she had written a very nice poem but not exactly something close to economics.
+OLIVIER BLANCHARD: So she had written a very nice poem but not exactly something close to economics.
 And I went to Stan.
-And Stan is a very nice man but clearly thought that the poem didn't quite belong to a serious look like ours.
+And Stan is a very nice man but clearly, thought that the poem didn't quite belong to a serious book like ours.
 So being smart and polite, he found a way out.
 And he told Serena that the poem was about Egypt.
-And therefore, if it had been in hieroglyphics then Stan would have been delighted to have it as the front page of a book.
-But unfortunately it was not.
+And therefore, if it had been in hieroglyphics, then Stan would have been delighted to have it as the front page of a book.
+But unfortunately, it was not.
 And he thought he was done.

 SIMON: So, Serena Blanchard, what happened then?

-BLANCHARD: Apparently I was a very stubborn 8-year-old and felt my poem should be in the book.
-So I went to the library and I got a book on hieroglyphics...
+SERENA BLANCHARD: Apparently, I was a very stubborn 8-year-old and felt my poem should be in the book.
+So I went to the library, and I got a book on hieroglyphics...

-BLANCHARD: And so he smiled, accepted defeat and this became the first page of this book.
+OLIVIER BLANCHARD: And so he smiled, accepted defeat, and this became the first page of this book.

-SIMON: Alright, so this came to light recently because Stanley Fisher was head of the Bank of Israel and he's nominated to be vice-chairman of the U.S. Federal Reserve.
+SIMON: All right, so this came to light recently because Stanley Fischer was head of the Bank of Israel, and he's nominated to be vice chairman of the U.S. Federal Reserve.
 Somebody got the idea that it was about time to find out what this is all about, I gather.